quicwg/multipath/draft-ietf-quic-multipath.md

 the actual behavior is complex.

-The computed values reflect both the state of the network path and the scheduling decisions by the sender of the ACK_MP frames.
-In the example above, we may assume that the ACK_MP will be sent over the terrestrial link, because that provides the best response time.
+The computed values reflect both the state of the network path and the scheduling decisions by the sender of the MP_ACK frames.
+In the example above, we may assume that the MP_ACK will be sent over the terrestrial link, because that provides the best response time.
 In that case, the computed RTT value for the satellite path will be about 350ms.
-This lower than the 600ms that would be measured if the ACK_MP came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if an ACK_MP is not received after more than 350ms, either the data packet or its ACK_MP were probably lost.
+This lower than the 600ms that would be measured if the MP_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if an MP_ACK is not received after more than 350ms, either the data packet or its MP_ACK were probably lost.

 The simplest implementation is to compute smoothedRTT and RTTvar per
-{{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which ACK_MP frames are received.
-This algorithm will provide good results, except if the set of paths changes and the ACK_MP sender revisits its sending preferences.
+{{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which MP_ACK frames are received.
+This algorithm will provide good results, except if the set of paths changes and the MP_ACK sender revisits its sending preferences.
 This is not very different from what happens on a single path if the routing changes.
 The RTT, RTT variance and PTO estimates will rapidly converge to reflect the new conditions.
 There is however an exception: some congestion control functions rely on estimates of the minimum RTT.
-It might be prudent for nodes to remember the path over which the ACK_MP that produced the minimum RTT was received, and to restart the minimum RTT computation if that path is abandoned.
+It might be prudent for nodes to remember the path over which the MP_ACK that produced the minimum RTT was received, and to restart the minimum RTT computation if that path is abandoned.